 Contact our Newport Beach Plastic Surgeon

-Please contact Dr. Richard Lee using the form on this page or call 949-548-9312 today to schedule your free breast augmentation revision consultation.
+Please contact Dr. Richard Lee using the form on this page or call 949-548-9312 today to schedule your breast augmentation revision consultation.
 We serve patients in Newport Beach, Irvine, Santa Ana and throughout Orange County, California.